yhoogstrate/ega-upload/README-new-system.md

  - Go to [**Raw Reads (Experiments and Runs)**]
  - Press [** + Submit Reads**]
  - Press [**Upload filled spreadsheet template for Read submission**] + Choose file
- - Fill in `Erasmus MC` in Center name
+ - Fill in Center name (e.g. `Erasmus MC`)

 When you receive errors as these:
 ```{txt}
 In run, alias: "ena-RUN-TAB-11-01-2024-12:33:44:658-242573".
 File "gsam-recovered/GAI1-2433_NGS19-J607_BHM33WDSXX_S59_L003_R1_001.fastp-recovered.fastq.gz" does not exist in the upload area.
 ```

-It does NOT automatically mean it is not uploaded, it may simply not yet be within their system.
+It does NOT automatically mean the file is not uploaded, it means that Webin does not have it (?yet) in its cache/database.
-The best thing is to leave it a day or so and try it again ...
+The best thing is to leave it a day or so and try it again ... because the cache does not get synchronised directly.
-If waiting does not resolve this, the files are somehow stuck - it happens quite often.
+If waiting does not resolve this, the files are somehow indeed stuck - this unfortunately also happens quite often.
 In that case, send an e-mail to the help-desk and wait for ~3 working days to have this resolved.